brevinf1/themedubois/README.md

 ```
 ## Overview

-This is a very focused package that provides typography-centric themes
+This is a very basic package that provides typography-centric themes
 and theme components for ggplot2.
 It’s a an extract/riff of
 [`hrbrmisc`](https://github.com/hrbrmstr/hrbrmisc) created by request.